koen01/webviewer/README.md

 # MQTT-Controlled Web View using pywebview and paho-mqtt

 This script opens a web view that can be controlled by receiving MQTT messages.
+The webview is displayed in fullscreen without window decorators, like a kioskbrowser.
 The messages contain the URL that has to be loaded in the web view.
 It uses the `paho-mqtt` library for MQTT communication and the `pywebview` library for creating the web view.

 ## Installation